-If you choose to enable the optional meal-assist feature, then after you give yourself a meal bolus, the system can high-temp more quickly after a meal bolus IF you enter carbs reliably.
-So before considering meal-assist, you must be willing to enter carbs reliably, either through the pump's bolus wizard, or through the Nightscout Care Portal.
+Before considering meal-assist (you will still continue to give yourself a meal bolus, but enabling this feature helps the system temp more quickly after a meal bolus IF you enter carbs reliably), you must be willing to enter carbs reliably.
+This means through the pump's bolus wizard, or through the Nightscout Care Portal.
 If you don't want to do that, this feature won't be usable.